Ultimate Danbury Real Estate Investing Guide for 2026

 Buy and Hold

-This investment approach includes acquiring a property and holding it for a significant period.
-Their profitability calculation includes renting that investment asset while they keep it to increase their returns.
+The buy and hold strategy involves buying an asset and holding it for a significant period.
+Their investment return assessment includes renting that property while they retain it to improve their profits.

 Factors to Consider